 Try adding thickened rice starch to your baby’s food.
 Thickened rice starch increases food consistency and may reduce the occurrence of spit ups.

 Keep in mind that even though there is usually no need to be concerned, you still need to be vigilant for signs of illness.
-Below is a list of symptoms to watch out for and when to call your doctor.
+Below is a list of symptoms for reflux in babies to watch out for and when to call your doctor.

 When to Call Your Doctor